pshreya747/gym-management-system/README.md

 ## Unified Mentor Internship

-This project is conducted under an internship program provided by Unified Mentor.
+This project is conducted as part of an internship program provided by [Unified Mentor](https://www.linkedin.com/company/unifiedmentor/posts/?feedView=all)

-As an intern, I have received invaluable mentorship from experienced industry professionals and skilled student mentors.
+As an intern, I Have receive mentorship and guidance from experienced industry professionals and skilled student mentors.

-This mentorship has provided me with insights and guidance throughout the project lifecycle, contributing significantly to my professional growth.
+This mentorship aims to support your growth in software development, providing valuable insights and feedback throughout the project lifecycle.

 ## Special Thanks

-I would like to extend my heartfelt thanks to Unified Mentor for providing me with this opportunity and ongoing support during this internship.
+I would like to extend our heartfelt thanks to [Unified Mentor](https://www.linkedin.com/company/unifiedmentor/posts/?feedView=all) for providing the opportunity and support for this internship project.

 # Contribution